edumucelli/benchmark-xgboost-java/README.md

 ## Running the benchmark

-At this moment the build.gradle does not work it with JMH out of the box, so you won't be able to just `./gradlew jmh` -- a pull request that make it work is very welcome.
+You can either just `./gradlew jmh` or run it inside your IDE.
+Given that the project relies on RJava for one the benchmarks, you will have to setup environment variables pointing to your JRI and R installation.
 I suggest cloning and opening the project on your favorite IDE and setting up the following environment and JMV variables

 * '-Djava.library.path=' + '.:/usr/lib/R/site-library/rJava/jri/'
 * environment variable `R_HOME`, `'/usr/lib/R'`